trueberryless/the-thinking-hub/src/content/posts/computational-thinking.md

 ### From Construction to Cultivation

-If the "Waterfall" model was an attempt to treat software like a construction site—rigid, planned, and architectural—the modern era is defined by a realization that this model is fundamentally broken.
+If the "Waterfall" model was an attempt to treat software like a construction site — rigid, planned, and architectural — the modern era is defined by a realization that this model is fundamentally broken.
 We have moved from the metaphor of **Building** to the metaphor of **Growing**.

 Software development is not about stacking bricks according to a blueprint that was finalized months ago.
 It is an organic process.
 The "Standish Group Chaos Report" (2015), which analyzed 50,000 projects, made this brutally clear: Linear processes fail.
 Iterative processes succeed.

 This shift changes the definition of "Programming" again.
 It is no longer about "Writing" a story or "Constructing" a bridge.
 It is about **Gardening**.
 You plant a seed (a prototype), you water it (add features), you prune it (refactor), and sometimes you have to rip out weeds (debugging).
-As you move pieces on the board—Concept, Design, Model, Code—everything evolves simultaneously.
+As you move pieces on the board — Concept, Design, Model, Code — everything evolves simultaneously.
 You don't know exactly what the final tree looks like until it has grown.

 ### The Codebase as an Organism